-The online master’s in genomics program at Saint Joseph’s University will teach you the advanced genetics and genome-based research and leadership skills needed to leverage your knowledge for improved disease research and patient care.
+The online Master of Science in Genomics program at Saint Joseph’s University teaches you advanced genetics, genome-based research and the provides leadership skills needed to leverage your knowledge for improved disease research and patient care.
 In this 12-course program, you’ll gain a critical understanding of genomics and genetics and their applications in healthcare and the health sciences.
 You’ll also examine the role genomics plays in the study of public health and human disease.

 - Demonstrate an understanding of genetics, genomics, epigenetics and pharmacogenomics in the era of precision medicine

-- Analyze the social, ethical and legal issue associated with genetics and genomics
+- Analyze the social, ethical and legal issues associated with genetics and genomics

 - Evaluate human genomic variation and its relationship to health and disease

 - Apply theories of genetics and genomics in education, research and practice

 Saint Joseph’s welcomes certain transfer credits from other institutions for graduate degree and certificate programs.
 Transferring credits saves money and time by extracting value from your previous education experience.

 Online students at Saint Joseph’s are assigned a student support coordinator who will serve as the primary point of contact throughout the program.
 Our coaches know what it’s like to be a working professional and a student and will use personal experience to advise you during your academic journey.